zbzailab/Astroverse-i18n/src/content/posts/us/tailwind typography.md

 - **Since this is a list, I need at least two items.**

   I explained what I'm doing already in the previous list item, but a list wouldn't be a list if it only had one item, and we really want this to look realistic.
-That's why I've added this second list item so I actually have something to look at when writing the styles.
+That's why I've added this astro list item so I actually have something to look at when writing the styles.

 - **It's not a bad idea to add a third item either.**